jadounrahul/kartsnms/doc/Developing/os/Test-Units.md

 `./scripts/collect-snmp-data.php` is provided to make it easy to collect data for tests.
-Running collect-snmp-data.php with the `--hostname (-h)` allows you to capture all data used to discover and poll a device already added to LibreNMS.
+Running collect-snmp-data.php with the `--hostname (-h)` allows you to capture all data used to discover and poll a device already added to KartsNMS.
 Make sure to re-run the script if you add additional support.
 Check the command-line help for more options.